about

 ...but why should you write an Artist's statement?

 Generally people who love an Artists work like to know more about the Artist.
 Writing a statement will help with any questions a viewer has about your work.
 Having these answers means their interest could increase, and hopefully result in a sale.
 The Artist statement is effectively a marketing tool, building a connection between the Artist and audience.
+Remember, the key for an Artist's statement is to be yourself.
+Keep the statement clear and concise and avoid a lot of Artist talk, as this can distance yourself from the viewer.

 An Artist's statement could also open pathways to new ideas, that perhaps you hadn't thought of before.
 By putting your creative practice into words you may discover more about your Artwork.